beshoyabdelmalak/inventory-api/README.md

 ## Assumptions
-1- There is no unique constraint on the brand and the name of the product as it can be identical products with different prices or other distinguish metadata
+1- There is no unique constraint on the brand and the name of the product as there can be identical products with different prices or other distinguish metadata

 ## API Endpoints
 The following endpoints are available: